Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/CreatingTests.md

 ## Creating a test project

-Reference `Lombiq.Tests.UI` from your test project, and add a reference to the `Microsoft.NET.Test.Sdk` package.
+Reference `Lombiq.Tests.UI` (either from NuGet or as a Git submodule) from your test project, and add a reference to the `Microsoft.NET.Test.Sdk` package.
 Set `<IsPackable>false</IsPackable>` in the project too unless you want NuGet packages to be generated (if the solution is packaged up).

 For a sample test project see [`Lombiq.Tests.UI.Samples`](../../Lombiq.Tests.UI.Samples/Readme.md).

 We also recommend always running some highly automated tests that need very little configuration:

 - The suite of tests for checking that all the basic Orchard Core features work, like login, registration, and content management.
 Use `context.TestBasicOrchardFeatures()` to run all such tests but see the other, more granular tests too.
 This is also demonstrated in `Lombiq.Tests.UI.Samples` and in [this video](https://www.youtube.com/watch?v=jmhq63sRZrI).
 - [Monkey tests](https://en.wikipedia.org/wiki/Monkey_testing) can also be useful.
 Use `context.TestCurrentPageAsMonkeyRecursively()` to run a monkey testing process, which walks through site pages and does random interactions with pages, like clicking, scrolling, form filling, etc. It's recommended to have at least 3 monkey tests that execute with different user states: As an admin, as a regular registered user and as an anonymous user.
 The admin test can start execution on admin dashboard page, while other tests can start on home page.
+This is also demonstrated in `Lombiq.Tests.UI.Samples` and in [this video](https://www.youtube.com/watch?v=pZbEsEz3tuE).

 ## Steps for creating a test class